NadezhdaTerenteva/movies-explorer-api/README.md

 ## Description

-Backend part of the diploma project `movies-explorer` with the following options:
+Backend part of the diploma project `movies-explorer` created according the brief from [Yandex.Practicum](https://www.practicum.yandex.ru).

+API has following options:
  - authorization & registration;
  - updating user profile;
  - adding films to the favorites;